MoseGuerini/boneage_regression/README.md

 ## Classes
 In order to improve readability by performing encapsulation we build up two classes: one to handle data and another to handle the model.
 - Data: this class is designed to combine each image with its label, discard images without labels and viceversa and perform preprocessing (this function could be deactivated);
-- Model: on the other hand this class takes input data and train a model (whose hyperparameter can also be searched).
+- Model: on the other hand this class takes input data and train a model (whose hyperparameters can also be searched).

 # Results
 ## Heat Map
-As part of the analysis, we included the possibility to "visualize" what the model has learnt using a heat map, which highlights the regions of an input image  which are relevant in the decision making process.
+As part of the analysis, we include the possibility to "visualize" what the model has learnt using a heat map, which highlights the regions of input images which are relevant in the decision making process.
 Here are some examples:

 # Usage